 Cold compresses.
-Put them on his forehead to ease a fever.
+Put them on their forehead to ease a fever.

 Lukewarm baths.
-They can also bring down his high temps.
+They can also bring down their high temps.
 Just make sure the water doesn't get too cold.
-If he starts shivering, take him out of the tub, because that can push his fever up.
+If they start shivering, take them out of the tub, because that can push their fever up.

 Warm compresses or warm water bottles.
-Use them to soothe his aching body.
+Use them to soothe their aching body.
 Make sure the water bottle isn't too hot, and don't let your child fall asleep on it.

 Never microwave the compress or bottle.
 It creates hot spots that burn the skin.

-Massage .
-It's a great way to get rid of a headache or pains in his body.
+Massage.
+It's a great way to get rid of a headache or pains in their body.
 "Just rubbing your child's head or back really can make them feel better," says Lisa M. Asta, MD, a pediatrician and spokeswoman for the American Academy of Pediatrics.

 Warm liquids.
-Soups and herbal teas soothe a sore throat and help break up mucus in his airways.
+Soups and herbal teas soothe a sore throat and help break up mucus in their airways.